The COVID-19 Infodemic: Twitter versus Facebook: Methods

 \subsection{Data collection}

 We collect data related to COVID-19 from both Twitter and Facebook.
-To provide a general and unbiased view of the discussion, we chose the following generic terms as keywords: \texttt{coronavirus}, \texttt{covid} (to capture variations like \texttt{covid19} and \texttt{covid-19}), and \texttt{sars} (to capture \texttt{sars-cov-2} and related variations).
+To provide a general and unbiased view of the discussion, we chose the following generic query terms: \texttt{coronavirus}, \texttt{covid} (to capture keywords like \texttt{covid19} and \texttt{covid-19}), and \texttt{sars} (to capture \texttt{sars-cov-2} and related variations).